Helly Hansen Company History

 increased the demand for the company's products and allowed them to create their next advance in the

 1980's - Helly Tech, allowing Helly Hansen's products to be both breathable and waterproof (tiny pores

-allow water vapour to pass out but no rain dropelets to get in).
+allow water vapour to pass out but no rain droplets to get in).

 Despite being taken over a couple of times since the late 1990's the company remains based in Norway,

-and remains an innovate company looking for new breakthorughs in textiles and products.
+and remains an innovate company looking for new breakthroughs in textiles and products.

 Thanks in no small part to the company's seafaring history, its products are obviously very popular

 amongst sailors, fishermen, ocean industries and water-sports, but it's also gained a healthy following